 LUL: LUL depicts late YouTuber John "TotalBiscuit" Bain in the middle of a ferocious cackle.
 This one is pretty self-explanatory.
 LUL is a way to signal loud, slightly derisive laughter.
 I see many LULs when a streamer mentions the name of a game the chat deems to be inferior to their taste.
 Say the words, "Heroes of the Storm" on a Dota broadcast, and expect a ton of LULs.

-The best explanation for the origin of the "pog" prefix is that it refers to another old Gutierrez video, in which he played an intense game of pogs on a living room couch.
-Hence, the "pog champ" himself.
-In other contexts, "POG" can also mean "play of the game," as in, the highlight clip at the end of an Overwatch match.
+PogChamp: This former Twitch emote features fighting game personality Ryan "Gootecks" Gutierrez, who made the famous expression during 2010 YouTube video (opens in new tab).
+PogChamp became one of the most ubiquitous emotes in Twitch history, and was used to react to decisive moments.
+(The best explanation for the origin of the "pog" prefix is that it refers to another old Gutierrez video, in which he played an intense game of pogs on a living room couch (opens in new tab)—hence, the "pog champ" himself.
+In other contexts, "POG" can also mean "play of the game," as in, the highlight clip at the end of an Overwatch match.)

 ResidentSleeper: The Twitch streamer OddlerPro (opens in new tab) embarked on a 72-hour Resident Evil marathon and nodded off in the middle of it.
 Twitch honored the moment with an emote, and now, ResidentSleeper will forever be the emblem of a boring stream.
 Have we been watching nothing but mirror matches for the last hour?
 ResidentSleeper.